TristanvanLeeuwen/IP_and_Im_Lectures/image_processing.md

 	F = \delta(U) \ ,
 $$

 i.e. those are neither additive nor multiplicative.
-Errors in photon counting, for instance in several areas of tomography, microscopy, but also in CCD sensors of digital cameras or astronomy systems, are typically modelled as Poisson noise.
+Errors in photon counting, for instance in several areas of tomography, microscopy, but also in CCD sensors of digital cameras or astronomy systems, are typically modeled as Poisson noise.
 Some examples of various noise types applied to a test images are shown below.

 ```{code-cell} ipython3
 :tags: [hide-input]